Effective across radically different futures?

 Triadic Approach of Crisis Typology

-A Aid System Configuration • B Destabilisers • C Community Resilience
+A Aid / Ecosystem Configuration • B Destabilisers • C Community Resilience

-3D cube subdivided into eight equal octants; seven typologies mapped to seven octants, C axis is vertical.
+3D cube subdivided into eight equal octants; seven typologies mapped to seven octants, with C axis vertical.

 Typology: